Diamondbacks vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Diamondbacks have a record of 5-3.
+- In eight games as the underdog over the last 10 matchups, the Diamondbacks have posted a mark of 4-4.

-- When it comes to the over/under, the Diamondbacks and their opponents are 5-4-1 in their previous 10 games.
+- When it comes to the total, the Diamondbacks and their opponents are 5-4-1 in their last 10 games.

-- The Diamondbacks have covered the runline in the one of their previous 10 games that had a set runline.
+- The Diamondbacks have covered the runline in the one of their previous 10 games that had a set spread.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have come away with six wins in the 11 contests they have been listed as the underdogs in this season.
+- The Diamondbacks have been underdogs in 12 games this season and have come away with the win six times (50%) in those contests.

-- Arizona is 3-3 this season when entering a game as the underdog by +130 or more on the moneyline.
+- Arizona has entered 11 games this season as the underdog by +110 or more and is 6-5 in those contests.

-- The Diamondbacks have an implied victory probability of 43.5% according to the moneyline set for this matchup.
+- Bookmakers have implied with the moneyline set for this matchup that the Diamondbacks have a 47.6% chance of pulling out a win.

 - The Diamondbacks have played just one game with a spread this season and covered in that contest.